 Google also takes into account how user-friendly your site is.
 If it’s hard to navigate, then this hurts the user experience.
 This is why it’s so important to ensure each landing page has a good layout.
 To further improve the user experience on landing pages, you should simplify and shorten forms, consider UX writers over content writers, use visuals to enhance the aesthetics of your content, and display products so they are clear to see with easy-to-read, short descriptions that are accompanied with a price.

-In the image below, you will find a landing page with a good layout.
-It used visuals to enhance the aesthetics and make it easy for the audience to understand what action they are intended to take.
+The image below is a landing page with a good layout.
+It has visuals to enhance the aesthetics and make it easy for the audience to understand what action they should take.

-Alt text and coding are paramount to securing good rankings.
-You should include alt text on any images that you include on landing pages, as well as ensure that all pages have meta descriptions, tags, and unique slugs.
+Alt text and coding are paramount to good rankings.
+You should include alt attributes on any images that you include on landing pages, as well as ensure that all pages have meta descriptions, tags, and unique slugs.

 Each landing page should have a singular focus keyword.
 Don’t target the same keyword on different landing pages.
 You should use the focus keyword in your content anywhere from three to five percent of the time and include it in at least one image alt text, tag, slug, page title, and in meta description.